How to Make Flax Seed Gel: Benefits, Uses | DIY for Hair and Skin

 Combine the flaxseeds and water in a pan.

-Heat on medium high, stirring occasionally.
+Heat on medium-high, stirring occasionally.

 Remove from heat.

-Use a strainer, cheesecloth, or coffee filter separate the gel from the seeds as you pour it into a clean jar.
+Use a strainer, cheesecloth, or coffee filter to separate the gel from the seeds as you pour it into a clean jar.

 Tips

-Freeze the gel after 2 weeks.
+Freeze the gel after 2 weeks to extend its shelf life.

 Please comment 444 if you found this blog post helpful.